ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 * Vulnerability and patch management
 * Software development

-When deploying a cloud native model, in the context of Software as a Service (SaaS) protected utility platforms, the agency is responsible for:
+When deploying a cloud native model, in the context of SaaS Protected Utility platforms, the Agency is responsible for:

 * Access management
 * System monitoring
 * Client devices

-Overall, the agency is deemed accountable for any technology platform when in use, with Microsoft responsible for some or all of the platform operational management.
+Overall, the Agency is deemed accountable for any technology platform when in use, with Microsoft responsible for some or all of the platform operational management.

 A suggested high-level shared responsibility matrix for the technology stack across the platform, Microsoft Office 365 and client devices has been tabled below.
-There are three defined stakeholders who share the responsibility to maintain the agency’s security capabilities.
+There are three defined stakeholders who share the responsibility to maintain the Agency’s security capabilities.

 * **Agency**: Australian government agency adapting and implementing the DTA cloud native blueprint.
 * **Microsoft**: Cloud Service Provider who provide and/or manage the defined technology platforms.
-* **Product Vendors**: external product vendors (such as Apple for iOS) that provide or manage platforms within the agency’s ecosystem that are not performed by Microsoft.
+* **Product Vendors**: external product vendors (such as Apple for iOS) that provide or manage platforms within the Agency’s ecosystem that are not performed by Microsoft.

 ##### Platform